 Over at the G&CM forum the topic of “green etiquette” came up.
-I’ve decided to share with you my experience surrounding this topic because who would have thunk it, there would be etiquette for going green?
-To me, its more like common sense.
-Except when you get excited and passionate about something it’s easy to go over board.
+I’ve decided to share with you my experience surrounding this topic because who would have to thunk it, there would be etiquette for going green?
+To me, it’s more like common sense.
+Except when you get excited and passionate about something it’s easy to go overboard.
 Let me paint a picture for you of something I just witnessed:

 It’s a sunny day and there’s a group of moms at the park.
 One mom suggests that they put sunscreen on the children.
 The moms go to the diaper bags and begin to pull the different sunscreens out of the bags and call the children over.
 I’m not with this group of moms so I just observe.
 As the children begin to be lotioned up I see one mom whisper something to another mom.
 This same mom then leans over and points at a bottle of sunscreen and tells this one mom that her brand of sunscreen isn’t safe.
 The mom is taken back and confused, I could tell by her face.
 I hear her ask why but the other moms just smile and from what I could hear begin to tell her about parabens and toxic chemicals.
 This poor mom was trying to protect her son from being sunburned and now she was feeling like a horrible mom.
 I witnessed lots of judgment and guilt taken place over sunscreen.

 1. Be subtle verses yelling from the rooftop.
-More people will actually hear your message when you talk verses yell.
+More people will actually hear your message when you talk versus yell.

 2. Bring literature and information to playgroups so you aren’t the know it all, the information is.

 3. Use topic starters such as this to open up dialogue:

 “The other day I was reading about BPA in sippy cups.
 Scary stuff!
 Does anyone else know about this”